 Which shall you choose?
 The green slide offers the gentlest ride, (if cascading down to earth carried by hundreds of gallons of water can be called “gentle.”)
 The blue and yellow slides are the fastest, and the orange is the curviest.

 Does it really matter?
-On the Paradise Pipeline water slide, it all comes down to 35 seconds of twisting, turning, splashing fun.
+On a South Florida water slide, it all comes down to seconds of twisting, turning, splashing fun.

 The fact is, South Florida is sprinkled with splash playgrounds and real life water parks and splash playgrounds that don’t cost a bucket of money.
 If you’re looking for a place to cool off and have fun with the family without hitting the beach, take the plunge at one of these recreation areas.
 Most allow coolers (but usually no glass or alcoholic beverages), and many have concession stands, changing areas and shady spots.

 This park features two water playgrounds: one for tots, with small slides and places to climb, and one for older kids, with three slides, water guns and an oversize bucket that dumps water onto the crowd below.
 There’s also a swimming pool.
 Coolers are OK.
 Admission is $5; kids under 1 are free.
 Located at Central Broward Regional Park, 3700 N.W.
 11th Place, Lauderhill.
 Call 954-357-5400.

 Slides, water tunnels, interactive valves, wheels and levers are all part of the fun at this interactive children’s water playground.
 A massive bucket fills and empties onto the zero-depth entry pool, which is 12 inches at its deepest.
 Children 12 and younger must be accompanied by an adult 18 or older.
 Admission is $5; kids under 1 are free.
 Coolers are OK.
 Located at Quiet Waters Park, 401 S. Powerline Road, Deerfield Beach.
 Call 954-357-5100.